graalvm/graalvm-demos/spring-native-image/README.md

 docker run --rm --name native -d -p 8080:8080 jibber-benchmark:native.0.0.1-SNAPSHOT
 ```

-### Metrics And Measuring the Performance of the Application
+### Metrics and Measuring the Performance of the Application

 The Spring Actuator dependency has been added to the project, along with support for Prometheus.
 If you
 want to test the performance of either the JVM version, or the native executable version of the application you can